mdcourse/mdcourse.github.io/README.md

 - Molecular dynamics,
 - Monte Carlo move.

-The Python code that will be written here will be used to realize some simple scientific projects.
-Note that the code is slow and that efficiency is not the objective here.
+The Python code that is written here is used to realize molecular scientific projects.
+Note that the code is slow and that efficiency is not the primary objective here.

 ### Prerequisite